awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/view-code-review-details.md

 # View code review details<a name="view-code-review-details"></a>

-You can view a summary of code review details or a code review details page to get information about a code review's status and generated recommendations\.
+You can view a summary of code review details or a code review details page in Amazon CodeGuru Reviewer\.
+This allows you to get information about a code review's status and generated recommendations\.

 **Topics**
 + [Information in code review details](#information-in-code-review-details)